huynguy-db/arcion-docs/content/docs/instructional-docs/additional-replicant-configurations/_index.md

 ## Statistics Configuration

+Replicant automatically creates a table with the name replicate_io_replication_statistics_history to log the full history of inserts/updates/deletes/upserts across all replicant jobs.
+The configuration for the statistcs log can be altered if necessary using the proceeding steps.

 1. Locate the sample statistics configuration file
     ```BASH
       cd conf/statistics/statistics.yaml
     ```

-Replicant provides a full statistical history of an ongoing replication.
-This configuration is used to set it up.
-A table with the name replicate_io_replication_statistics_history is created by replicant to log the full history of inserts/updates/deletes/upserts across all replicant jobs with following details.
-Each successful write on a target table has a log entry in this table in the following format.
-	replication_id
-	catalog_name
-	schema_name
-	Table_name
-	Snapshot_start_range
-	Snapshot_end_range
-	Start_time
-	End_time
-	Insert_count
-	Update_count
-	Upsert_count
-	Delete_count
-	Elapsed_time_sec
-	replicate_lag [20.10.07.10]
-	total_lag [20.10.07.10]
+2. Use the following sample configuration file as a guide to determine and make the necessary changes for your replication process:

+    ```YAML
-1.	enable: enable/disable statistics logging
+    enable: true #Change this to false only if you want to disable statistics logging
-2.	purge-statistics: Configuration to specify purge rules for the statistics history
+    purge-statistics:
-a.	enable: enable purging of replication statistics history.
+      enable: true #Change this to false only if you want to disable purging of replication statistics history
-b.	purge-stats-before-days: Number of days to keep the stats.
-E.g. If set to 30 then replicant will keep the history for the last 30 days.
-3.	storage [20.10.07.16]: Storage configuration for statistics.
-a.	stats-archive-type: Type of stats archive.
-Allowed values are METADATA_DB(stats will be stored in metadata DB), FILE_SYSTEM(stats will be stored in a file), DST_DB(stats will be stored in destination DB).
-b.	storage-location: Directory location where statistics files will be stored.
+      purge-stats-before-days: 30 #You can increase or decrease the number of days the stats history is stored
+      purge-stats-interval-iterations: 100
+    storage:
+      stats-archive-type:  METADATA_DB #stats-archive-type can be  METADATA_DB, FILE_SYSTEM, DST_DB
+      storage-location: /path/to/storage-location #Should be used only when stats-archive-type is FILE_SYSTEM
+      format: CSV #format can be CSV, JSON.
+Default is CSV.
 Should be used only when stats-archive-type is FILE_SYSTEM
-c.	format: The format of statistics file.
-Allowed values are CSV and JSON.
-d.	catalog [20.12.04.2]: Catalog in which statistics will be stored when stats-archive-type is DST_DB.
+      catalog: "io" #Should be used only when stats-archive-type is DST_DB
-e.	schema [20.12.04.2]: Schema in which statistics will be stored when stats-archive-type is DST_DB.
+      schema: "replicate" #Should be used only when stats-archive-type is DST_DB
+    ```

 ## Notification Configuration